Spyro: Year of the Dragon: Plot

 The game opens in the land of the dragons, where Spyro and his kin are celebrating the "Year of the Dragon", an event that occurs every twelve years when new dragon eggs are brought to the realm.
 During the celebration, the Sorceress' apprentice, Bianca, invades the Dragon Realms with an army of rhino-based creatures called Rhynocs, stealing all of the Dragon eggs.
 The Sorceress spreads the eggs throughout several worlds.
 Spyro, Sparx, and Spyro's friend Hunter are sent down a hole to find the thieves and recover the dragon eggs.

 Spyro emerges in the Forgotten Realms (lands once inhabited by the dragons), where magic has gradually been disappearing.
 These worlds are under the iron-fisted reign of the Sorceress and her Rhynoc army.
 Spyro meets with Sheila the Kangaroo, Sergeant Byrd the Penguin, Bentley the Yeti, and Agent 9 the Monkey, all who help him on his quest.
 Spyro travels through each world, acquiring aid from the local inhabitants and rescuing the dragon eggs.
 It is revealed that the Sorceress banished the dragons, not realizing they were the source of magic, and wants to use the baby dragons' wings to concoct a spell that can grant her immortality.
 Once Bianca learns this, she turns against the Sorceress and helps Spyro defeat her.
 After the credits, the player can continue to find dragon eggs and gems to unlock the true ending, defeating the Sorceress once more for the final dragon egg.
 Spyro returns all of the baby dragons to the Dragon Realms.
-Along the journey to help Spyro recover the eggs, Hunter forms a crush on Bianca, and they begin a relationship, with Spyro and Sparx looking on in dismay.
+Along the journey to help Spyro recover the eggs, Hunter falls in love with Bianca, and they begin a relationship, with Spyro and Sparx looking on in dismay.